Activities | Camp | Camping

 elevation chart for Hwy 1 (Carmel to Big Sur)

-Pfieffer Big Sur State Park has a large campground ONLY and reservations are highly recommended.
 No small campgrounds are located within this busy park.
 If you wanna stay away from the crowds, this would NOT be the spot.
-This is the tourist hub of allcentral coast spectacular scenery.
+This park is the main BIG SUR tourist hub of all central coast spectacular scenery.
 Backcountry camps are limited to backpacker style camping & fire restrictions may be enforced.
+The Los Padres National Forest has dirt, back roads camping, primitive style; 4x4 may be required.
+Campfire safety is of utmost concern since the coastal ridges here tends to burn with wildfires annually.

 Andrew Molera State Park a walk-in campground a few miles north of Big Sur offers more primitive style camping, but you will need to carry your camping gear half mile or more to reach a camp site.